La. Guard Military Police Company holds departure ceremony at Camp Beauregard

 |0

 This work, La.
-Guard Military Police Company holds departure ceremony at Camp Beauregard [Image 4 of 4], by CPT Peter Drasutis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Guard Military Police Company holds departure ceremony at Camp Beauregard, by SFC Scott Longstreet, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.